tmohammad78/learning/react/Hooks/useState/README.md

 Because React will only call the function when it needs the initial value and it will called one time , but if you pass a function call your function still calling in every redering.
 This trick called lazy initialization. review : https://kentcdodds.com/blog/use-state-lazy-initialization-and-function-updates
 ```
+### Batch
+If you have multi setState in a function, all setState will be done in a one cycle of rendering, this is named batch
 ## Return
 UseState return an array that first item is current state and second one is a function to update the state of component